recurly/recurly-client-ruby/GETTING_STARTED.md

 ## Logging

 The client constructor optionally accepts a logger provided by the programmer.
 The logger you pass should be an instance of ruby stdlib's [Logger](https://ruby-doc.org/stdlib/libdoc/logger/rdoc/Logger.html) or follow the same interface.
-By default, the client creates a logger to `STDOUT` with level `INFO`.
+By default, the client creates a logger to `STDOUT` with level `WARN`.

 ```ruby
 require 'logger'